 Fortnite: Battle Royale

 Epic Games’ popular (and free) Fortnite: Battle Royale presents something of a problem for us.
 It’s a competitive game, with drop-in gameplay that makes it ideal for playing a few rounds while you have downtime at work or you’re waiting for class to start, which is great.

 Fortnite is a demanding game, especially when you don’t have a GPU.

-That doesn’t mean we didn’t get it to work, it just required a little extra attention.
-The Fortnite art style really helps mitigate lower-end graphics settings.
-In the end, we hit an average 32 FPS by sacrificing just a bit of our graphical detail.
+Don’t be fooled by those minimum requirements: Fortnite is a surprisingly demanding game, especially without a GPU.
+That doesn’t mean we didn’t get it to work — it just required a little extra attention.
+The Fortnite art style helps mitigate lower-end graphics settings.
+We managed an average of 32 fps by sacrificing just a bit of the graphical detail.

-Additionally, it’s worth pointing out that if your laptop is a couple years old, the integrated graphics chip might not be able to handle Fortnite very well.
-If that’s the case, go ahead and step your resolution down to 720p, and keep the resolution scale at 75 percent.
-You should see that framerate creep back up into the playable range.
+Additionally, it’s worth noting that if your laptop is several years old, the integrated graphics chip may have trouble rendering Fortnite.
+If that’s the case, move your resolution down to 720p and keep the resolution scale at 75%.
+You should now see that frame rate creep back up into the playable range.

 Making the most of the least

 You can make all the tiny adjustments you want to your system to reduce its stress, but you can only do so much.
 Ultimately, integrated graphics will always produce inferior gaming compared to a discrete graphics chip mechanism.
 You can’t avoid that.
 That said, these tips do work effectively to improve your gameplay experience.
 Plus, you can alter the complexity of your modifications.

 After reviewing a game’s minimum requirements, feel free to utilize the tips we’ve outlined above on any game you’d like.
 However, you will have to experiment a bit with each game as these tips aren’t a one-size-fits-all fix.
 Just adjust your settings to Low and decrease your resolution to about 75%.